9 Bookkeeping Tips Straight From The Experts

-When it comes to running a small business, keeping accurate accounting records that are up-to-date is one of the most important tasks you need to get done.
+When it comes to running a small business, keeping accurate accounting records that are up-to-date is one of the most important ongoing tasks.
 You probably didn’t start your business with a passion for bookkeeping, though, so it can also be one of the most tedious and difficult tasks on your shoulders.
 But it doesn’t have to be.
-We talked to a bunch of bookkeeping experts and seasoned SMB owners to get their best bookkeeping tips and tricks.
+Explore the nine essential bookkeeping tips to stay on track and keep your business running smoothly.

 1. Understand why your books are important

-A bookkeeping system is particularly “integral to managing your cash flow.
-It makes sure that expenses are recorded properly and income values are maintained,” reminds Aqsa Tabassam, Growth Marketer & PR Manager at Kolfox.
+A bookkeeping system is particularly integral to managing your cash flow.
+It makes sure that expenses are recorded properly and income values are maintained.

 2. Learn the basics

 For brand new SMB owners, learning the basics of bookkeeping is fundamental to success.
-Kylie McQuarrie, accounting staff writer at Business.org, lays out the two steps every owner should master:
+There are two steps every owner should master:

 3. Leave an audit trail